Chaqmaqtin Lake

 Chaqmaqtin Lake (كول چقمقتين) is a lake in the Wakhan District of Badakhshan Province in northeastern Afghanistan.
-It lies at an elevation of about 4,024 m in the Little Pamir.
+It lies at an elevation of about 4024 m in the Little Pamir.
 It extends for about 17 km and is about 3 km wide.
+The lake is part of the Wakhan National Park and patrolled by the Afghan National Police and Afghan Armed Forces.
+Foreigners must have an Afghan visa to tour the area.

-Chaqmaqtin Lake lies towards the western end of the Little Pamir valley.
-The Aksu or Murghab River flows east from the lake through the Little Pamir and enters into Tajikistan at the eastern end of the valley.
-The Bozai River (also known as the Little Pamir River) rises a short distance west of the lake and flows 15km west to join the Wakhjir River and form the Wakhan River near the settlement of Bozai Gumbaz.
-Some accounts state that the Bozai River also rises from Chaqmaqtin Lake.
+Lake Chaqmaqtin lies towards the western end of the Little Pamir valley.
+The Aksu or Murghab River flows east from the lake through the Little Pamir and enters into Gorno-Badakhshan, Tajikistan, at the eastern end of the valley.
+The Bazai River (also known as the Little Pamir River) rises a short distance west of the lake and flows 15km west to join the Wakhjir River and form the Wakhan River near Bazai Gumbad in the Wakhan District of Afghanistan.
+Some accounts state that the Bazai River also rises from Lake Chaqmaqtin.
 Another source calls the lake "a deeper and possibly marshy section within the Aq Su-Little Pamir River drainage divide".

 Chaqmaqtin is a glacier basin lake formed when the ice was once very thick here before it melted away a few thousand years ago.